 Office Scavenger Hunt Idea Set 3: Include Clues That Showcase Unique Talents

-Including missions that showcase unique talents will empower certain members of the team to share their hidden superpowers.
+Fun activities that showcase unique talents will empower members of the team to share their hidden superpowers.
 Again, allowing room for humor and creativity will draw the best submissions!

 - Kobe! - Take a video of a team member making the most impressive trick shot into a trash can.